ljdyer/wordle-solver/README.md

 ## Results

-I'll keep a record of Wordle Wizard's results over the next few days in the table below, so check back if you want to see how she gets on!
+I'll continue to post new videos and results every now and then, so check back in to see how she's getting on!

 | Date | Wordle Wizard | Laurence | Video |
 | ------------- | ------------- | ------------- | ------------- |